CO-P16: Provider Not Authorized for WC Treatment in This Jurisdiction

 |---|---|

-| Provider not certified/registered for WC in the jurisdiction The provider has not completed the required certification, registration, or enrollment process to treat injured workers in the applicable jurisdiction's workers' compensation system | Most Common |
+| Provider not registered in WC system The provider is not registered or authorized to treat injured workers in the state's workers' compensation system | Most Common |

 How to Resolve